TangMeng111/ACOT/README.md

 ## Acknowledgements
 <!--This research is supported by the National Natural Science Foundation of China (Grant No. 12345678).-->
-We thank the MM-WHS Challenge, CHAOS Challenge, Synapse, and TCIA consortia for providing open access to medical image datasets.
+We thank the MM-WHS Challenge, CHAOS Challenge, and Synapse for providing open access to medical image datasets.
 The preprocessed MM-WHS dataset used in this work is derived from the resource provided in the paper *Enhancing Cross-Modal Medical Image Segmentation through Compositionality*, and we sincerely acknowledge its authors for making the data publicly available.

 We use the POT (Python Optimal Transport) library for optimal transport computations and MONAI for medical image preprocessing and analysis.

 Special thanks to the open-source community for the existing unsupervised domain adaptation (UDA) baselines, which laid a solid foundation for this research.
 ## License
 This project is licensed under the [MIT License](LICENSE).
 For detailed terms, please refer to the [LICENSE](LICENSE) file in the root directory of this repository.